 - “don’t walk.”

-They can also display a green walking man which indicates a pedestrian may cross.
+They can also display a green walking man which indicates you may cross.3

-There are times when a pedestrian must cross a street outside of a crosswalk.
-If this is the case – pursuant to VC 21954 – the pedestrian must yield the right of way to any oncoming vehicles.
+There are times when you must cross a street outside of a crosswalk.
+If this is the case – pursuant to VC 21954 – you must yield the right of way to any oncoming vehicles.

 2. What is the fine for a VC 21955 ticket?

-The jaywalking citation carries a fine of up to $196.
+A jaywalking infraction carries a fine of up to $196.
 Note that this is just the base fine.
 The total cost of the ticket will be much steeper because of:

 - state-mandated fees, and